PabloViniegra/tboi-app/README.md

-# The Binding of Isaac Platinum Remake - Frontend
+# The Binding of Isaac Platinum Remake

 This is the **frontend** for *The Binding of Isaac Platinum Remake*.
 Built with **Vue.js**, this application provides a user interface to browse, search, and interact with items from the game.
 It integrates with the REST API for data and offers a modern, responsive design.